"If you could travel anywhere in the world, where would it be?" My answer,…

 McWay Falls – Julia Pfeiffer Burns State Park

 I’ve always loved the beauty of nature and being outside.
-I see pictures of drop-dead gorgeous landscapes, accessed only by hiking or backpacking and have longed to be the type of person that could enjoy the journey of getting there, as much as the beautiful destination.
+I see pictures of drop-dead gorgeous landscapes, accessed only by hiking or backpacking and long to be the type of person that enjoys the journey of getting there, as much as the beautiful destination itself.